AlexRS90/Portfolio/README.md

 - For third milestone I added form contact with my coding partner via "Pair Programming" session.
 - For fourth milestone I create the desktop version frome the same code, making it responsive.
 - For this milestone I added the mobile menu, it works properly and takes you to the selected section.
+- For this milestone I added the pop up windows for all cards, even the cards are created dynamically.

 ## Built With